Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Drink plenty of water during and after workouts.

 Wear light-colored clothing if you’re out when it’s dark.

-Carry ID with you if you’re out alone.
+Carry ID (identification) with you if you’re out alone.
 And be sure someone knows where you’re going.

 If you’re on foot, travel against traffic (except on blind corners).
-If you’re on a bike, go with traffic, obeying automobile signals and traffic flow.
+If you’re on a bike, go with traffic.
+Obey the rules of the road.

 Find a workout partner or sports club.
 If you know someone is expecting you, you’ll be less likely to skip your workout.

 Pack a workout bag with everything you need.
 Then it’s ready when you are.